-- Use of surface water, AMD0.5 per cubic meter. - Use of fresh (sweat) water, AMD1 per cubic meter. - Extraction of mineral water (if for production means), AMD5,650 per cubic meter. - Different rates are established for the extraction of each type of hard mineral wealth supplies.
+- Use of surface water, between AMDO (free of charge) and AMD1.95 per cubic metre depending the use. - Use of fresh (drinking) water, AMD1.3 per cubic metre. - Extraction of mineral water, between AMDO (free of charge) and AMD7,345 per cubic metre depending on the use. - Different rates are established for the extraction of each type of hard mineral wealth supplies.